-Subpart 2: Major buildings, sites, and common areas will not be named for individuals while they are employed by or officially involved with Lake Superior College.
+Subpart B: Major buildings, sites, and common areas will not be named for individuals while they are employed by or officially involved with LSC.
 These facilities may be named after such persons no earlier than one year following the conclusion of their relationship with the College.

-Subpart 3: When names of individuals are used that individual should meet one of the following criteria:
+Subpart C: When names of individuals are used that individual should meet one of the following criteria:

 - Former elected or appointed state government official instrumental in the development of the College.

-- Former member of the MnSCU Board of Trustees or the College’s Community Advisory Committee.
+- Former member of the Minnesota State Board of Trustees or the College’s advisory committees.